brianz/blog/content/post/dark-art-of-vpc-networking.md

 > not work.
 This can be solved as well using NAT Gateways, which will be a topic for another time.

 In this post I'd like to walk through an entire setup focused around VPC networking, private/public subnets and NAT Gateways.
-The focus will be using my previous scenario, where a Lamda function needs access to an RDS instance _as well as_ the public internet.
+The focus will be using my previous scenario, where a Lambda function needs access to an RDS instance _as well as_ the public internet.
 At the end of all this you should have a good understanding of why all of this complexity exists and a template to set all of this up.
 There are tons of details I won't be